The 4 Ascendant Sphere Tradition of Taoism has two major functions. One is to develop the skills of a happy life. Two is to pursue spiritual growth.

 90% of the Unhappiness in Your Life Comes From Not Using These Doorways Correctly!

-In 4 Ascendant Taoism, we spend a lot of time learning simple ways (Taoist Keys) for opening these doors, balancing time and making the most of our efforts in each area.
+In 4 Ascendant Taoism, we spend a lot of time learning simple ways for opening these doors, balancing time and making the most of our efforts in each area.

 I have provided a selection of Taoist articles below to help you get the keys.